Dyer's shrub

 This section has been translated automatically.

 Even the ancient Egyptians used henna as body jewelry, for skin, nails and hair.
 In India, palm painting is still very popular.
-At present henna is experiencing an upswing as a dye for non-permanent tattoos.
+Henna is currently experiencing an upswing as a colorant for non-permanent tattoos.

-Sensitizations by pure henna are rare (see below henna).
-Allergen is a 2-hydroxy-1,4-naphthoquinone.
-More frequent are sensitizations caused by the p-phenyldiamine added to henna.
+Sensitizations caused by pure henna are rare (see henna below).
+The allergen is a 2-hydroxy-1,4-naphthoquinone.
+Sensitizations caused by the p-phenyldiamine added to henna are more common.